Enoch2k2/react-router-dom-challenge/README.md

 ## Running the server

-You can run both servers just by typing `rake start`.
+You can run both servers just by typing `rake start` from the root of your rails directory.
 This uses the procfile in order to run both servers in one terminal.

 ## The challenge (dum dum dummmmmm)